Aashishsharma/Learnings/MongoDB/Mongoose.md

 const schema = new Schema(..);
 schema.pre('save', function(next) {
   // do stuff
-  next();
+  // note we cannot use arrow functions because we are using this
+  // this refereces to the model instance thta we are about to save
+  // add updatedAt val, so we don't have to do this on every doc save this.updatedAt = Date.now()
+  // call next middleware if exists next();
 });
 // this function would be called for every document that is being saved